raahulsaxena/raahulsaxena.github.io/_academics/2024-spring-computer-vision.md

 **Instructor:**
 The course was taught by [Grant Van Horn](mailto:gvanhorn@umass.edu), a renowned expert in the field, who provided invaluable insights into both classical and modern techniques in computer vision.

----

-This content showcases my mastery of advanced computer vision concepts and highlights the rigorous coursework and projects I completed as part of this course.